SAP-samples/build-codejam/README.md

 * An app that lets users specify sales order data and trigger that process (**SAP Build Apps**).
 * A business site in which you will embed that app (**SAP Build Work Zone**).

-## Overview

-### Material organization

-The material consists of a series of exercises.
-The exercises build on each other, so you create a process with a process ID, which is required in the SAP Build Apps app for triggering it.

-The exercises could be done independently, for example, if you have a different process to trigger you do not have to create a new one.
-But generally the exercises should be done in order.

 ### Following the exercises

 During the CodeJam you will complete each exercise one at a time.
 At the end of each exercise there are questions; these are designed to help you think about the content just covered, and are to be discussed with the entire CodeJam class, led by the instructor, when everyone has finished that exercise.

 If you finish an exercise early, please resist the temptation to continue with the next one.
 Instead, explore what you've just done and see if you can find out more about the subject that was covered.
 That way we all stay on track together and can benefit from some reflection via the questions (and answers).

-> The exercises are written in a conversational way; this is so that they have enough context and information to be completed outside the hands-on session itself.
+The exercises are written in a conversational way; this is so that they have enough context and information to be completed outside the hands-on session itself.
 To help you navigate and find what you have to actually do next, there are pointers like this 👉 throughout that indicate the things you have to actually do (as opposed to just read for background information).

 ### The exercises